NahomBefekadu/NBK-Logistics/README.md

 #### Run the project

 Once everything has been set up you can then run the project using the command shown below to start the server.
+Once you have the server running, headover to your browser and put `http://localhost:<your-port>` to go to the webpage.

-Once you have the server running, use your favorite command API testing tool to test the endpoints or go over to [Postman](https://www.postman.com/ "Postman's Homepage") and access the api using `http://localhost:<your-port>`.
+you can also use your favorite command API testing tool to test the endpoints or go over to [Postman](https://www.postman.com/ "Postman's Homepage") and access the api using `http://localhost:<your-port>`.
 You can follow the format of `http://localhost:<your-port>/users` when testing the API endpoints.

 ```bash